usegalaxy-au/tools-au/training/TLDR.md

 ## Setup Your Development Environment

-To develop tool wrappers, you need a good IDE to write xml and search, and a system to test the wrappers you have built. <br>
+To develop tool wrappers, you need a good IDE to write XML and search, and a system to test the wrappers you have built. <br>
 ***Visual studio code*** is recommended for wrapper development, and ***planemo*** is recommended to test your work.

 ### IDE

-VSC is highly recommended
+Visual Studio Code (VSC) is highly recommended
 - Has a Galaxy extension (ext name: 'Galaxy Tools')
     - Provides code snippets (to make boilerplate tool, write gx-tool and select)
     - Tag and attribute auto-completion
     - Documentation on hover

+GIF HERE PLS

-- Allows searching for use-cases or examples in tool xml:
+- Allows searching for use-cases or examples in tool XML:
     - Clone the [tools-iuc github](https://github.com/galaxyproject/tools-iuc)
-    - Open the cloned repo with vsc
+    - Open the cloned repo with VSC
     - Use the search tool (left side nav button) for something you want to see an example of
-    - Example: searching 'type="data_collection"' will show you examples of data_collections in use in tools-iuc
+    - Example: searching 'type="data_collection"' will show you examples of data_collections in use in tools-iuc.

+GIF HERE PLS

 <br>